simar7/benchgraph/README.md

 - Able to support sub benchmarks (by @miry)
 - Added go.mod (by @simar7)
 - Able to generate graphs locally (by @tkanos)
+- Makes the default behavior to generate graph locally, instead of sending to some server and publish them publicly.
+More explanations/reasons on this:
+  * Many people don't want to send their results somewhere else and publish publicly.
+  * Even for those who do, it might take well over several attempts to get a all-satisfying result.
+Publishing those intermediate test results will be a waste of the efforts and being force to do so doesn't make much sense.
+  * The original tool has been out of maintenance for a while, and the publishing server might be gone in any minutes.
+So getting used to not using it might not be a bad idea.
+  * Most importantly, the site said that it is very easy to embed the generated charts elsewhere, but I tried and was unable to.
+Having a local pure html file make porting the charts elsewhere much easier.

 ## Introduction